 This top looks great with wide leg pants – the top itself is fairly cropped so you’ll see your hip curve and won’t get lost in a big top layer.
 And it will also look great over jeans or shorts.
 I have not tried the dress version yet, but in black, this would make an awesome little black dress.
-I wear it with a stretchy strapless bra from Yummly – the straps are wide but they are also wide set so I found a strapless bra worked better.
 If you want to just self- line the top (cutting two fronts and two backs, sewing them as a facing and then hemming the inner layer shorter, this would eliminate the bra, but you wouldn’t have any support in the top.
 Still, in our practically bra-optional lives post-pandemic, It has room to let you choose how you want to wear it if you line it.

 Overall, I like the shape enough to make a few – I think this would lend itself to piecing scraps, adding shibori or other embroidery techniques, using double layers like a burnout or sheer top layer and a full neutral under layer.
 The dress will be fabulous in black linen or black silk noil.
 I’ve seen other sewists use the hems of a border print, use piecing for the straps and it looks really cool.
 Any kind of surface stamping or design (like batik) would be amazing for this top.
 Again, it lends itself to anything arty, textural and even structured in quilting cotton.

-Changes I’ll make: on my pink sample, I intend to pick out the hem, stitch the size 14 all the way down from underarm to hem to take out some of the fullness and re stitch the hem.
+Changes I’ll make and fitting notes: on my pink sample, I intend to pick out the hem, stitch the size 14 all the way down from underarm to hem to take out some of the fullness and re stitch the hem.
 I’ll lose a little of the bust dart but that’s OK for this sample.
 And then I’ll wear it and see how it sits before I sew my second (third, fourth) one.